Thursday, October 18 | 7-9 p.m. | Roski Dining, University Hall

 - Ask if you can follow-up with questions or to potentially meet for an informational interview

-- Thank the alumni for his/her time and advice before excusing yourself
+- Thank the alum for his/her time and advice before excusing yourself

-- Move on to the next alumni speaker working your way up to your ideal alumni conversation
+- Move on to the next alum speaker working your way up to your ideal alum conversation

 - Recognize that the staff, faculty and students in the room are also part of your network

 Take the next step

 - Follow-up 24-48 hours after the event by email or LinkedIn (ask the alum’s preference)